 Page 3: Responsibilities

 Responsibilities are easy if you live alone- you are responsible for everything!
 If you have a family, you want to split up responsibilities so that nothing slips through the cracks.
-Not only will you have accountability, but it helps your family feel involved and invested in their safety and security.
+Not only will you have accountability, but it will help your family feel involved and invested in their safety and security.
 Whether you assign family members or take volunteers- the decision is up to you.
 You know your family’s limitations and everyone should know that you all are relying on each other.

 - Assign a family member to inventory and maintain all survival kits.
 This responsibility entails a lot of work and attention to detail.
 Kits need to be reviewed often for expired or used up items.
 This family member will need to be able to purchase supplies to replenish and grow kits and supplies.
 You can split up responsibilities between the different kits, but be sure to note who is responsible for what.